alexandretea/gachc-steinerproblem/README.md

 - https://github.com/nlohmann/json

 # bottlenecks
-- feasbility check = dfs
+- feasbility check = bfs

 # notes
 - feasibility: forced when generating new pop, but for mutation/reproduction...